DYCI2/Dicy2/README.md

 It integrates the results of the [DYCI2 project](http://repmus.ircam.fr/dyci2/home) and shapes a next-generation software with regard to [OMax](https://github.com/DYCI2/OMax4).
 A conference paper about the DYCI2 library can be downloaded [here](https://hal.archives-ouvertes.fr/hal-01583089/document).

 This repository contains:

+* __Tutorials__ that are actual self-contained applications and can be used as such by users who are not interested in building new patches.

 * The __Max DYCI2 library__ of musical agents interfacing with the Python library.
 (See the tutorials in the directory _Max\_library/\_Tutorials\__ and the _Readme_ file to download sound examples).

 * The __Python DYCI2 library__, defining models and tools for creative generation of sequences (and in particular musical sequences) from models of sequences.
 It implements several models, generative heuristics, time management strategies, and architectures of interactive agents.
 Each class is associated with a tutorial (see the tutorials in the _Python\_library_ directory).

 __Author:__ Jérôme Nika (IRCAM STMS LAB);